tendeo/CS5319/README.md

 ### Benefits

-✅ **Separation of Concerns**: Each layer has a single, well-defined responsibility
+1- **Separation of Concerns**: Each layer has a single, well-defined responsibility

-✅ **Maintainability**: Changes to one layer don't affect others (e.g., database changes don't affect controllers)
+2- **Maintainability**: Changes to one layer don't affect others (e.g., database changes don't affect controllers)

-✅ **Testability**: Each layer can be tested independently with mocks
+3- **Testability**: Each layer can be tested independently with mocks
    - Controllers can be tested with mock services
    - Services can be tested with mock repositories
    - No need for database in unit tests

-✅ **Security**: Sensitive data (passwords) hidden from API responses via DTOs
+4- **Security**: Sensitive data (passwords) hidden from API responses via DTOs

-✅ **Flexibility**: Easy to swap implementations (e.g., different database, different service logic)
+5- **Flexibility**: Easy to swap implementations (e.g., different database, different service logic)

-✅ **Scalability**: Business logic can be optimized independently of presentation layer
+6- **Scalability**: Business logic can be optimized independently of presentation layer

-✅ **Code Reusability**: Services can be reused by different controllers or other interfaces
+7- **Code Reusability**: Services can be reused by different controllers or other interfaces

-✅ **Transaction Management**: Services manage transactions across multiple repository calls

-### Why Chosen for This Application
+### Why we selected it as a style for this applicationn

 1. **Production-ready architecture**: Suitable for real-world applications with complex business logic
 2. **Security requirements**: DTOs prevent exposing sensitive user data (passwords) in API responses